Hans Canosa

-Background
+Early life and education

 Canosa was born in Holden, Massachusetts, US, where he received a Fundamentalist Christian education from his parents.
 Because their beliefs did not support films, Canosa did not go to a movie theater until he was 17 years old.
 It was that day he first saw a film in a theater that Canosa first came up with the idea for a splitscreen film which he used in filming Conversations with Other Women.

 Canosa first attended Atlantic Union College, then transferred to Harvard College (class '93).
 There he directed several plays and videos.
 While at Harvard, Canosa also met his partner Gabrielle Zevin when she was a cast member in a campus TV show he worked on.
 Zevin would later go on to write the screenplay for Conversations with Other Women, and for Canosa's 2022 film The Storied Life of A. J. Fikry, adapting her own 2014 international bestseller.

 He later entered New York University's graduate film program, but dropped out when he felt it was too restrictive for him.